 Applications of Drug Testing

-Drug testing procedures can used for the following purposes.
+Drug testing procedures can be used for the following purposes.

 1. Pre-Employment Drug Screening